iocafe/iocafe-doc/source/extensions/iocloud/deploy-flask-with-ginx-and-gunicorn.rst

     sudo apt install nginx

-Setup and commands for nginx/ufw firewall
+Setup and commands for nginx and ufw
 * The nginx is web server, like Apace.
 It listens socket ports 80 and 443 (secure) and processes HTTP requests from web browser.
 * Ufw is firewall, which is needed for security.
 The ufw is used to select which programs